Citigroup (C)

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-For Citigroup, its two-year annual EPS growth of 6.3% was lower than its five-year trend.
-We still think its growth was good and hope it can accelerate in the future.
+For Citigroup, its two-year annual EPS growth of 15.9% was higher than its five-year trend.
+This acceleration made it one of the faster-growing banking companies in recent history.

 7. Tangible Book Value Per Share (TBVPS)